FabricioBattaglia/Moment-of-Muscle/README.md

 Fabricio de Siqueira Battaglia -  Added job accept, reject, being able to see profile picture of creator of a job and who accepted the job.

-Michael Tsang - Created test cases on adding jobs and view jobs for JobDescriptionScreen and the Job Board class.
+Michael Tsang - Created new test on job acceptance.